-When we were looking for the best zucchini bread recipe this past summer, you may recall a reference to a pureed zucchini bread.
-Snagging a ranking of sixth (basically tying for fifth place out of twelve recipes) in the bake off, this unique recipe was submitted by the very talented Sara Cornelius at Cake Over Steak!
+When we were looking for the best zucchini bread recipe, you may recall a reference to a pureed zucchini bread–aka the easiest zucchini bread recipe you’ll ever make.
+This unique recipe basically tied for fifth place out of twelve recipes in the bake off, submitted by the very talented Sara Cornelius at Cake Over Steak!

 Lest you forget, this recipe stood out for its unusual method of pureeing the zucchini in a blender so that it’s ready to incorporate into the batter in seconds!
 Per Sara: